-If Mr. Pitofsky's employment is terminated by the Company without cause, or by Mr. Pitofsky for good reason, Mr. Pitofsky will be entitled to continue to receive:
+If Mr. Pitofsky's employment is terminated by the Company other than for cause, death or disability, or by Mr. Pitofsky for good reason, Mr. Pitofsky will be entitled to continue to receive, subject to his execution of a general release and waiver, which may require compliance with certain restrictive covenants: